IvanKirpichnikov/adaptix/docs/why-not-pydantic.rst

 Unmentioned advantages
 ---------------------------------

-All the issues mentioned above highlight problems that don’t arise when using Adaptix.
+All the issues mentioned above highlight problems that don’t arise when using |adaptix|.
-However, there are aspects that cannot be counted as issues with Pydantic, but they could highlight Adaptix in comparison.
+However, there are aspects that cannot be counted as issues with Pydantic, but they could highlight |adaptix| in comparison.

-Firstly, Adaptix has a predicate system that allows granular customization of behavior.
+Firstly, |adaptix| has a predicate system that allows granular customization of behavior.
 You can adjust behavior for groups of classes or for a type only if it is within a specific class.
 You can also configure logic separately for dictionary keys and values, even if they share the same type.
 See :ref:`predicate-system` for details.

-Secondly, Adaptix is designed to provide the maximum number of opportunities to follow the DRY (Don't Repeat Yourself) principle.
+Secondly, |adaptix| is designed to provide the maximum number of opportunities to follow the DRY (Don't Repeat Yourself) principle.

 * You can override behavior for entire groups of fields and types using the predicate system mentioned earlier.
 * You can inherit rule groups, reducing code duplication.